Trump, Haley, DeSantis campaign in frigid Iowa in the final days before the Republican caucuses

 Haley’s appearance in Iowa City, part of the state’s most Democratic county, highlights the wide net she is casting.
 Slinger entered the event undecided.
 She left committed to Haley.

+DeSantis and Haley held back-to-back events a few miles apart in Davenport on Saturday evening, making little mention of the other to their friendly crowds.
+They’ll both travel north to Dubuque on Sunday.

-Trump, meanwhile, is looking for as wide a margin of victory as possible on Monday, with his campaign aides arguing for months that the former president can become the presumptive nominee early in the primary calendar with big victories that keep DeSantis and Haley from mounting a sustained threat.
-His advisers have also privately reminded reporters that no Republican presidential candidate has won a contested Iowa caucus by more than 12 points since Bob Dole in 1988.
+Trump is looking for as wide a margin of victory as possible in Iowa.
+His aides say the former president can become the presumptive nominee early in the primary calendar with comfortable victories that keep DeSantis and Haley from mounting a sustained threat; alternately, his advisers have privately reminded reporters that no Republican presidential candidate has won a contested Iowa caucus by more than 12 points since Bob Dole in 1988.

 “The Republican caucus that’s going to happen on Monday night is going to send a shockwave.
-We’re going to see such huge numbers,” she said.
+We’re going to see such huge numbers,” said Lake, who grew up in Iowa.

-After days of storm conditions, Monday’s weather is expected to be the coldest for any caucus day in history, with temperatures falling below 0 degrees Fahrenheit when Republicans are supposed to head to their caucus sites to hear pitches for the candidates and cast their ballots.
+After days of storm conditions, Monday’s weather is expected to be the coldest for any caucus day in history, with temperatures falling below 0 degrees Fahrenheit when Republicans are supposed to head to caucus sites.

 Republican Rep. Mariannette Miller-Meeks was hit from behind Saturday by a semi-trailer on her way to Haley’s event in Iowa City, according to fellow GOP Rep. Ashley Hinson, who spoke to the crowd in Miller-Meeks’ place.
 Miller-Meeks said in a statement posted on X, formerly Twitter, that she did not require medical attention.